-Nokia N9 coming later this year with MeeGo 1.2, 3.9-inch AMOLED displayAlex Wagner - Deputy Managing Editor, News Desk
+Nokia N9 coming later this year with MeeGo 1.2, 3.9-inch AMOLED displayAlex Wagner - Editorial Director of News and Content

 Hot on the heels of a leak that revealed the first Nokia N9 press images, the MeeGo-powered smartphone has been made official by the folks in Finland.
 Coming later this year, the N9 features a 3.9-inch 854x480 curved AMOLED display made of Gorilla Glass, 1GHz ARM Cortex-A8 OMAP 3630 processor, PowerVR SGX530 graphics, 8-megapixel Carl Zeiss camera with dual LED flash and 720p video capture, a front-facing camera, 1GB RAM, 16 or 64GB of storage, NFC, 14.4Mbps HSDPA, pentaband (850, 900, 1700, 1900, 2100) WCDMA, quad-band (850, 900, 1800, 1900) GSM, microSIM, and a 1450mAh battery.
 The N9 will also be available in three different colors: black, cyan, and magenta.